phpx-foundation/website/resources/markdown/running-events.md

 no fixed agenda.
 Some groups have even talked about doing an escape room, or something like bowling or mini golf.
 (If you end up doing something that really works, definitely let us know so we can add it to this page!)

-## Finding Speakers

-Here are a couple resources for finding speakers:

-- [CFP Watch](https://cfp.watch/) is a place to post